|We no longer sell metal powerboat kits,

-Over the past thirty years the Bruce Roberts Design team has produced hundreds of designs and developed numerous building techniques from which over 20,000 boats have been built world wide, including power and sail pleasure boats, commercial and fishing boats.
-From this we have gained a depth of knowledge and experience allowing us to participate in advanced computer development for metal boats which has resulted in a range of designs to 20 meters and which are now available in "flat pack" steel kit form for delivery world wide.
-All steel is "Grade A" with Lloyds Certificate and cut on an "NC" driven plasma-oxygen cutting machine for minium distortion.
+Over the past thirty years we have produced hundreds of designs and developed numerous building techniques from which over 20,000 boats have been built world wide, including power and sail pleasure boats, commercial and fishing boats.
+From this we have gained a depth of knowledge and experience allowing us to participate in advanced computer development for metal boats which has resulted in a range of sailboat designs which are now available in "flat pack" steel kit form for delivery world wide.
+All steel is "Grade A" with Lloyds Certificate and cut on an "NC" driven plasma-oxygen cutting machine for minimum distortion.

 Radius chine kits are available as well as single and multi chine packages.
 These kits appear to provide the elusive link between computer-aided design and the latest fabrication techniques.
 Individuals and shipyards, particularly small enterprises can now benefit from modern cost-effective methods without major investment.
 With these techniques, you can obtain millimetre accuracy with great surface finish.
 To quote from one builder, Roger Lasham, in the UK, "I had completed the bottom plating which was only tack welded in place, yet when it rained overnight and the wind pulled the tarp aside allowing water to collect in the bow, it did not leak away so accurate was the fit".

 Steel kits only require semi skilled labour for assembly and all steel plates, excepting 3mm, are shot blasted and primed with "Sigmaweld-mc" zinc rich primer which is especially formulated to allow the builder to weld the plates without destroying the adjacent prime coating.
 Another feature of this weld primer is that it does not give off toxic fumes, nor is there any weld "splatter".
 Each kit is "computer developed" and the parts are all nestled including all the plating so that you can easily assemble the hull, deck and superstructure in a very short time compared to conventional building and there is no wastage.
 All windows, doors, scuppers, prop and rudder tube holes are cut out and a pre-cut building cradle is supplied.
-Bruce Robert International is able to develop any existing design into a steel kit or provide modifications to an existing design to be incorporated into a kit.
 Labour saving can be as much as 75% on conventional hull building times.

 These metal kits are produced in such a manner that even an experienced builder will save many hours on the preparation work because the plates, frames, longitudinal and stringers and further necessary parts for the hull and superstructure are supplied pre-cut and accurate.
 No trimming is required.
 All the parts fit perfectly.
 On radius chine kits, the radius panels are rolled to the correct radius and you will only need to trim the edges after you have installed the rest of the hull plating which, does not need trimming.
 All plates have marking lines for positioning of frames, etc. and all plates are numbered and come with clear instruction and part drawings showing all items.
 Maximum plate size is 6 x 2 meter.
 Metal kits are available in steel or aluminium.